 Why purchase when it's ALL in your kitchen at home?!
 Unless you're worried about breakage or don't have enough to cater for all of your guests', grabbing the champagne glasses, cups, plates and cutlery from your cupboards is one of the easiest ways to save money.

 If you believe that a fancy feast won't be necessary for your particular party style, then catering the hens night yourself could be a great cost cutting measure.
 Think easy finger foods such as sandwiches, mini quiches, mini sausage rolls, fruit platters, fruit skewers, mini muffins, cupcakes, chocolates, etc.

 Alternatively, a trend around our area at the moment involves asking guests to bring a plate of food each.
 These are then placed over a few tables where everyone can help themselves during the party.

 *I wouldn't recommend asking guests' to bring a plate of food as well as a bottle of spirits (as mentioned above).
 Select one or the other (or neither!) depending on the style of party you are throwing and go from there.
 As noted at the start of this post, knowing where to spend and where to save is important!

 SEVEN: YOU DON'T NEED TOO MANY DECORATIONS

 BECAUSE LESS CAN SOMETIMES BE MORE

 Unless you're staying at your venue for the entire party and/or your theme requires a lot of detail; don't worry about too many decorations.
-For instance, a few balloons strategically hung or placed is all you need to bring the colour palette to your room (see this DIY project for a beautiful balloon hanging option that looks so good you won't require ANY additional decorations)!
+For instance, a few balloons strategically hung, pot plants placed around the area, or even some beautiful flowers is all you need to bring the colour palette to your room!

 EIGHT: USE A MUSIC APP